 In most cases, the purpose of a cover letter is to introduce yourself to a potential employer.
 You can use a cover letter to call out significant achievements or explain why you’re attracted to a particular job and organization.
 Do not use your cover letter to reiterate what’s on your resume.
 Instead, use it to highlight or flesh out a few of your accomplishments and aspirations.

 Students and new graduates sometimes make the mistake of writing cover letters that are too long, too formal or too informal, or that emphasize what the student wants from the job or company.
-Avoid these issues by keeping your cover letter to about three paragraphs, researching the company so you can write with the appropriate tone, and framing your letter in terms of what you can offer the employer.
+Avoid these issues by keeping your cover letter to about three paragraphs, researching the company so you can write with the appropriate tone and framing your letter in terms of what you can offer the employer.
+For inspiration, visit our list of Recent Graduate Cover Letter Examples.

 Sometimes employers may ask you to answer a specific question in a cover letter.
 If you come across a job description or application like this, make sure you follow the writing prompt closely.
 Employers include a prompt like this to assess your attention to detail and written communication skills.